 - National Fire Protection Association (NFPA)

-These standards provide a comprehensive management systems approach to organizational resilience, preparedness and business continuity widely applicable for private and non-profit organizations.
+These standards provided a comprehensive management systems approach to organizational resilience, preparedness and business continuity widely applicable for private and non-profit organizations.
+(Please Note: When clicking these links, you will be exiting the Federal Emergency Management Agency (FEMA) web site.)

 Enacted in October 2007, Public Law 110-53 Implementing Recommendations of the 9/11 Commission Act serves to:

-For a complete copy of the legislation, visit: www.intelligence.senate.gov/laws/pl11053.pdf
+For a complete copy of the legislation, visit: Congress.Gov/bill/110th-congress